sleeping126/alex/contents/user-manual/README.md

 3. In the widget click on the button *\"Test\"*
 4. A notification will tell whether the word is a counterexample or not
 5. Click on the button *\"Add\"* to add the counterexample the list that is considered for refinement
-6. Proceed with step 1 or resume the learning process
+6. Proceed with step 1 or resume the learn process

 Note that while testing a word and it results in being a counterexample, its output labels are automatically switched to the actual output sequence.
 The list of symbols can be arranged with drag and drop for quickly testing different words.
 Once a counterexample has been added to the list, it can be edited by clicking on it.

 The server assumes that all words given by a user for the refinement actually are counterexamples.
-If this is not the case the learning process may fail and the application may have to be restarted by killing the running process.
+If this is not the case the learn process may fail and the application may have to be restarted by killing the running process.

 <div class="alert alert-info">
     It is recommended to always check for counterexamples manually after a hypothesis has been created.